 BOARD POLICY - 5141.52

 The Board of Education recognizes that mental health, including suicide prevention education, is a critical component of developing resilient and successful students.
-As part of districtwide efforts to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall develop preventive strategies and intervention procedures.
-Toward this end, this policy is meant to augment other District policies supporting the emotional and behavioral health of students more broadly.
+As part of districtwide efforts to reduce suicidal behavior and its impact on students and families, the Superintendent or designee shall develop preventive strategies and interventions.
+This policy is meant to augment other District policies supporting the emotional and behavioral health of students.

-The Superintendent or designee may involve school nurses, school counselors, school psychologists, administrators, other staff, parents/guardians, students, local health agencies and professionals, and community organizations in planning, implementing, and evaluating the District's strategies for suicide prevention and intervention.
+The Superintendent or designee may involve school nurses, school counselors, elementary resource counselors, mental health specialists, school psychologists, administrators, other staff, parents/guardians, students, local health agencies and professionals, and community organizations in planning, implementing, and evaluating the District's strategies for suicide prevention and intervention.

-This policy addresses actions that take place on school property during the school day, at school-sponsored functions and activities, on school vehicles, and at school-sponsored out of school events where school staff are present.
+This policy addresses actions that take place on school property during the school day, at school-sponsored functions and activities, on school vehicles, and at school-sponsored field trips or activities where school staff are present.

 Prevention and Instruction

-Suicide prevention and intervention training shall be provided to teachers, counselors, and other District employees who interact with students at the secondary level.
+Suicide prevention and intervention training shall be provided to teachers, counselors, and other District employees who interact with students at the elementary and secondary levels.
 They must act reasonably within the authorization and scope of their credential or license.
 Suicide prevention training for staff shall be designed to help staff identify, respond and/or refer students at risk of suicide.
-The training shall be offered under the direction of a District counselor/psychologist/licensed staff and/or in cooperation with one or more community mental health agencies and may include information on:
+The training shall be offered under the direction of a District counseling staff/school psychologist/licensed staff and/or in cooperation with one or more community mental health agencies and may include the following information:

-- Identifying risk factors with an emphasis on high risk groups including but not limited to: LGBTIQ (lesbian, gay, bi-sexual, transgender, intersex, questioning), homeless and foster youth
+- Identifying risk factors with an emphasis on high risk groups including but not limited to: LGBTQIA+ (lesbian, gay, bisexual, transgender, queer, intersex, and asexual) homeless and foster youth

 - Warning signs that may indicate suicidal intentions

-- Research-based instructional strategies for teaching the suicide prevention curriculum and promoting mental and emotional health
+- Research-based instructional strategies for promoting mental and emotional health

 - School and community resources and services

-Whenever a staff member suspects or has knowledge of a student's suicidal intentions, he/she shall take reasonable steps to ensure student safety and then promptly notify a school mental health professional within the same school day.
-The school mental health professional shall follow the suicide assessment procedures to assess for risk and facilitate referral to mental health resources in the school or community.
-If there is no mental health professional available, a school nurse or administrator will fill this role until a mental health professional can be brought in.
+Whenever a staff member suspects or has knowledge of a student's suicidal intentions, he/she shall take reasonable steps to ensure student safety and then immediately notify a school mental health professional.
+The school mental health professional shall follow the suicide screener/assessment procedures to assess for risk and facilitate referral to mental health resources in the school or community.
+If there is no District counseling staff/school psychologist/licensed staff available, a school nurse or administrator will fill this role until a mental health professional can be brought in.
+Contact parents/guardians/caregivers as soon as possible.

-Students shall be informed of support staff on campus and encouraged to notify a teacher, principal, counselor, mental health/wellness staff, or other adult when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student's suicidal intentions.
+Students shall be informed of support staff on campus and encouraged to notify a teacher, principal, counselor, mental health staff, school psychologist or other adult when they are experiencing thoughts of suicide or when they suspect or have knowledge of another student's suicidal intentions.

-The “Crisis Protocol Handbook” has established crisis response procedures to assist school teams following a death by suicide.
+The “Crisis Response Protocols” include established crisis response procedures to assist school teams following a death by suicide.
 The action plan includes the following steps:

 - Verify the death